Make all your kimchi cheese dreams come true.

 Heat oven to 350F/ 175C.

 Heat a 10 inch cast-iron skillet to medium heat.
-Add 2 Tbsp neutral oil (I used grapeseed oil).
-When the pan is hot, add the onion, red bell pepper, garlic, gochukaru, cumin, and salt.
-Saute for 5-8 minutes, until the vegetables are softened and slightly browned.
+Add 1 Tbsp neutral oil (I used grapeseed oil).
+When the pan is hot, add the onion, red bell pepper, gochukaru, cumin, and salt.
+Saute until the vegetables are softened and slightly browned, about 5-8 minutes.

 Increase heat to medium high.
 Add ground beef and break up chunks with a wooden spoon until cooked through and brown, about 5-8 minutes.
-Make sure to mix the ground beef with the onion and bell pepper mixture so that it’s well combined.
+Make sure to mix the ground beef with the vegetable mixture so that it’s well combined.

 Remove from heat.
 Add cheese.
 Gently mix with a fork until well combined.